 When I was 20 years old, I developed a problem with my heart.
-My heart would race, even when sitting in a chair, and the beat would become uneven.
+My heart would race, even when I was sitting in a chair, and the beat would become uneven.
 It was a terrifying time for me.
 I had to have multiple tests done and made several visits to the hospital.

 I’d done a pretty good job of abusing substances before that time and was at risk for severe addiction.
 So, I stopped using all substances.

 I started to read spiritual books and asked myself how I wanted to live my life.
-I began to appreciate the little things in life—I would stop to watch a bird, a sunset or the joy of a small child.
+I began to appreciate the little things in life.
+I would stop to watch a bird, a sunset, or the joy of a small child.
 I slowed down.

 My heart problem was the best thing that ever happened to me.

 Through the years, I’ve counseled a lot of addiction clients.
-One of the greatest pleasures I get from my work is watching people in recovery achieve a life free of substances and all of the problems that go with them.
+One of the greatest pleasures I get from my work is watching people in recovery achieve a life free of substances and of all the problems that go with them.

 I’ve often wondered what separates those who stay sober from those who continue to relapse.
 What I’ve noticed is that most of the successful people have a relationship with spirituality.